Data structures for computing unique palindromes in static and non-static strings: Combinatorial Properties on SUPSs

 Now we are ready to prove Theorem~\ref{thm:num_of_SUPS}.

-\begin{proof}[Proof of Theorem~\ref{thm:num_of_SUPS}.]
-Let us focus on the SUPSs, each of whose center is at most $p$.
-For the sake of contradiction, we assume that there are three such SUPSs of length $\ell$ for a single query interval $[p, q]$.
-Let $x$, $y$, and $z$ be the SUPSs from left to right, and let $c_x$, $c_y$, and $c_z$ be their center positions~(see also Fig.~\ref{fig:three_pals}).
+\begin{proof}[Proof of Theorem~\ref{thm:num_of_SUPS}] {Let us focus on the SUPSs whose center} is at most $p$. {We assume we have at least three such SUPSs for a single query interval $[p, q]$ and show that this leads to a contradiction.} {Let $\ell$ be the length of the SUPSs.} Let $x$, $y$, and $z$ be the SUPSs from left to right, and let $c_x$, $c_y$, and $c_z$ be their center positions~(see also Fig.~\ref{fig:three_pals}).

 Further let $d_1 = c_y-c_x$ and $d_2 = c_z-c_y$.
 Since the center positions of the three SUPSs are at most $p$, and they cover the position $p$, they overlap at least $\ell/2$ each other.
 Namely, $d_1 \le \ell/2$, $d_2 \le \ell/2$, and $d_1 + d_2 \le \ell/2$ hold.
 Next, let $U = T[\ceil{c_x-\ell/2}.. \floor{c_y+\ell/2}]$, $V = T[\ceil{c_y-\ell/2}.. \floor{c_z+\ell/2}]$, and $W = T[\ceil{c_x-\ell/2}.. \floor{c_z+\ell/2}]$.
 By Lemma~\ref{lem:overlap_pal}, $U$ has period $2d_1$ and $V$ has period $2d_2$.
 Thus, $y$ has periods both $2d_1$ and $2d_2$.
 Also, since $2d_1+2d_2 \le \ell$ holds, $y$ has a period $g = \gcd(2d_1, 2d_2)$ by the periodicity lemma~\cite{fine1965uniqueness} where $\gcd(a, b)$ denotes the greatest common divisor of $a$ and $b$.
-Then $W$ also has period $g$ since $g < |y| = \ell$ and $g$ divides both period $2d_1$ of $U$ and period $2d_2$ of $V$.
-Furthermore, since $g \leq \min(2d_1, 2d_2) \leq d_1 + d_2$ and $d_1+d_2+\ell = |W|$, the inequality $g + \ell \leq |W|$ holds, and thus, $x = W[1.. \ell] = W[g+1.. g+\ell]$ holds by the periodicity.
+Then $W$ also has period $g$ since $g < \abs{y} = \ell$ and $g$ divides both period $2d_1$ of $U$ and period $2d_2$ of $V$.
+Furthermore, since $g \leq \min(2d_1, 2d_2) \leq d_1 + d_2$ and $d_1+d_2+\ell = \abs{W}$, the inequality $g + \ell \leq \abs{W}$ holds, and thus, $x = W[1.. \ell] = W[g+1.. g+\ell]$ holds by the periodicity.
 This contradicts the uniqueness of $x$.

-We have shown that the maximum number of SUPSs, each of whose center is at most $p$, is two.
-Symmetrically, the maximum number of SUPSs, each of whose center is at least $p$ is also two.
+We have shown that the maximum number of {SUPSs whose center} is at most $p$, is two.
+Symmetrically, the maximum number of {SUPSs whose center} is at least $p$ is also two.
 Thus, the maximum number of SUPSs for a single query interval is four.